crustyrustacean/crustyrustacean.github.io/projects.markdown

 permalink: /projects/
 ---

 This is the projects page.
-Stay tuned.
+Here you will find select highlights of things I've hacked on.